lavishay-technion/ansible_shallow/01_setup/README.md

     - Each host can be in several groups at the same time.
     - Groups can have parent/child relationships.Parent groups are also known as nested groups or groups of groups.
         - To create parent/child relationships for groups in INI format, use the `:children` suffix

 ---

+# What now ?

+- We'll setup our configuration and local inventory files that will manage our nodes
+    - In virtual labs, there is no need to install Ansible, because it is installed already
+    - We can install Ansible from `pip3` to use the latest version.
+        - In python3.11 `pipx` is the tool required to do so and it also requires virtual-environments either with `venv`, `pipenv` or `poetry`
+- Also we'll connect to all virtual nodes (containers)
+- In addition, we will create version control to  manage our changes
+- Finally we'll start using Ansible command line utility to learn its capabilities

+---